right-track/right-track-db-build/README.md

   right-track-db-build [options] --agency <declaration> [agency options] ...
 options:
-  --force|-f       Force a GTFS update and database compilation --help|-h        Display this usage information --post|-p <file> Define a post-install script to run after update & compilation --version|-v     Display the DB Build script version agency declaration:
+  --force|-f       Force a GTFS update and database compilation --test|-t        Test the DB compilation (does not install) --post|-p <file> Define a post-install script to run after update & compilation --help|-h        Display this usage information --version|-v     Display the DB Build script version agency declaration:
   Declare an agency to check for GTFS updates/compile database.
 The agency